jimmymuthoni/End-to-End-Machine-Learning-Application/README.md

 Contributions are welcome!
 Please create an issue or submit a pull request for any improvements.

+## Contact
+For inquiries or contributions, please contact [jimmymuthoni26@gmail.com].

 ## Acknowledgments

 - [Flask Documentation](https://flask.palletsprojects.com/)